 The following are areas which will not be considered for funding through the application process at this time:

 Routine operating expenses

 Existing obligations, debts or liabilities, incurred before committee reviews proposal

 Regarding Capital Campaigns

-Our Community Foundation will consider leadership gifts at the beginning of capital campaigns in order to leverage other giving.
+We will consider leadership gifts at the beginning of capital campaigns in order to leverage other giving.
 Please contact us for information.

 Regarding colleges, universities and schools

-For Impact Grants, our Community Foundation will not support routine operating expenses, projects and activities, or equipment which are within the primary instructional and service responsibilities of a college, university or school, or which benefit only the college, university or school faculty, staff and students.
+For Impact Grants, we will not support routine operating expenses, projects and activities, or equipment which are within the primary instructional and service responsibilities of a college, university or school, or which benefit only the college, university or school faculty, staff and students.
 Applications for funding of projects and activities sponsored or provided by colleges, universities and schools must: 1) demonstrate benefit to the broader community, beyond the academic institution, and 2) include letters of support from community organizations with their applications.